xenial-io/Xenial.Blog/_posts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 [Tasty](https://tasty.xenial.io) is a delicious dotnet testing platform you can use with and in any application.
 I would be more than happy if you support me and the project.
 There will be a new page for [Xenial](https://www.xenial.io/) soon.
 The project with the pure goal to make you even be **more** productive with XAF, XPO and all business related development.

+As always you can find the sample code on [github](https://github.com/biohazard999/fixing-an-n-plus-1-perf-problem-in-xaf-xpo).

 Stay awesome!
 Manuel